ihsn/SDCPractice/measure_risk.rst

 If :math:`F_{k} = 1`, the key :math:`k` is both a sample and a
 population unique and the disclosure risk would be 1.
-Population uniques are an important factor to consider when evaluating risk, and deserve special attention.
-Table 4.1 also shows :math:`F_{k}` for the example dataset.
+Population uniques are an important factor to consider when evaluating risk, and deserve special attention. :numref:`tab41` also shows :math:`F_{k}` for the example dataset.
 This is further discussed in the case studies in Chapter 9.

-Besides :math:`f_{k}`, the sample frequency of key :math:`k` (i.e., the number of individuals in the sample with the combination of quasi-identifiers corresponding to the combination specified in key :math:`k`) and :math:`F_{k}`, the estimated population frequency of key :math:`k`, can be displayed in *sdcMicro*.
-Example 4.2 illustrates how to return lists of length *n* of frequencies for all individuals.
+Besides :math:`f_{k}`, the sample frequency of key :math:`k` (i.e., the number of individuals in the sample with the combination of quasi-identifiers corresponding to the combination specified in key :math:`k`) and :math:`F_{k}`, the estimated population frequency of key :math:`k`, can be displayed in *sdcMicro*. :numref:`code42` illustrates how to return lists of length *n* of frequencies for all individuals.
 The frequencies are displayed for each individual and not for each key.

-Example 4.2: Calculating the sample and population frequencies using *sdcMicro*

 .. code-block:: R
+   :linenos:
+   :caption: Calculating the sample and population frequencies using *sdcMicro*
+   :name: code42

     # Sample frequency of individual’s key
     freq(sdcInitial, type = 'fk')